Supply Chain Initiatives

 Epson is pursuing ambitious environmental initiatives under the Epson 25 Renewed corporate vision.
 We are looking to decarbonize and close the resource loop.
 We are also developing environmental technologies and providing products and services that reduce environmental impacts.
 Reducing the environmental impact early in the life cycle, at the procurement stage, is a particularly important issue, and one that Epson is addressing in cooperation with suppliers.

-1 Excludes some sales sites and other leased properties
+1 Excludes some sales sites and leased properties where the amount of electricity consumed cannot be determined.

 Epson uses supplier conferences and other opportunities to ask its suppliers for cooperation in reducing the environmental impact of business activities across its supply chains.
 We also periodically evaluate our suppliers' environmental programs and the results of their environmental impact mitigation efforts.
 We assist them as needed to improve.